michaelemery/staticanalysis/checker/nullness/results/README.md

 Both FindBugs and PMD are less likely to generate FP results are are more precise than CFW.
 However, their lack of caution in complex situations compromises soundness compared to CFW.

-Overall, CFW is recommended as the most reliable tool for nullness testing given that the FP weakness in reflection is offset by the FN results of other tools that were less sound.

 | | CFW | FindBugs | PMD |
 | --- | --- | --- | --- |
 | Direct | 1:TP | 1:TP | 1:TP |